backco/eventropy/README.md

 If the path to a directory is entered, eventropy will search for all relevant files in that directory and its subdirectories.
 Multiple paths to files or directories are allowed.

 OPTIONS are one or more of the following entropy measures or other options.
-Options taking one or more parameters should have a space between the option and each parameter (e.g. `-knn 2 1`):
+Options taking one or more parameters should have a space between the option and each parameter (e.g. `--knn 2 1`):

 * `-h,--help` Print help message
 * `-t,--time` Print time elapsed for computing metric